 Deborah’s law practice is supported by ongoing research on critical cybersecurity issues.
-She is a senior research fellow at the Interdisciplinary Cyber Research Center at Tel Aviv University, the Herzliya Institute for Counter-Terrorism, and the Minerva Center at Haifa University’s Law Faculty.
-Deborah is also a member of the Advisory Board of the Hebrew University Cyber Research Center.
-She teaches courses on cybersecurity law and regulation two Israeli universities, with a focus on the interaction among public international law, domestic legal systems and contemporary technological developments in cyberspace.
+She is a member of the Advisory Board of the Hebrew University Cyber Research Center; and a research fellow at the Interdisciplinary Cyber Research Center at Tel Aviv University, the Herzliya Institute for Counter-Terrorism, and the Minerva Center at Haifa University’s Law Faculty.
+She teaches courses on cybersecurity law and regulation at two Israeli universities, with a focus on the interaction among public international law, domestic legal systems and contemporary technological developments in cyberspace.
 Deborah also teaches as a guest lecturer at the Harvard Kennedy School’s Exec Ed Program on Cybersecurity: The Intersection of Policy and Technology.